raphael-proust/OGL-SRD5/pages/16.magic/default.md

 While this bowl is filled with water, you can use an action to speak the bowl’s command word and summon a water elemental, as if you had cast the _conjure elemental_ spell.
 The bowl can’t be used this way again until the next dawn.

 The bowl is about 1 foot in diameter and half as deep.
-It weighs 3 pounds and holds about 3 gallons.
+It weighs 1.5kg and holds about 3 gallons.

 #### Bracers of Archery